pol-rivero/doot/README.md

 doot add ./some/file [/other/file ...]
 ```

-Pass `--crypt` to add a file as a private (encrypted) file.
+- Pass `--crypt` to add a file as a private (encrypted) file.
 See [the documentation](https://github.com/pol-rivero/doot/wiki/Private-(encrypted)-files) for more information.

-If you have more than one machine and this file is only applicable to the current one, pass `--host` to add it as a host-specific file.
+- If you have more than one machine and this file is only applicable to the current one, pass `--host` to add it as a host-specific file.
 See `hosts` in the configuration file below.

+- You can undo this operation by running `doot restore <file1> ...`, which will replace the symlink with the original regular file, removing it from the dotfiles repository.

 ### Advanced usage